 Learn about the important build scaling mechanics and stat weights.

-- Overpower: This build boasts 5 different ways to guarantee an Overpower: Enhanced Pulverize, Provocation, Obsidian Slam, Banished Lord's Talisman, and Blood Boil.
+• Overpower: This build boasts 4 different ways to guarantee an Overpower: Enhanced Pulverize, Provocation, Obsidian Slam, and Banished Lord's Talisman.
 When we do, the damage dealt is bolstered by Vasily's Prayer, Insatiable Fury, Dominate and Ursine Strength.
 The build revolves largely around these procs so, when possible, try to avoid consuming them with your generator or Trample.

-- Critical Strikes: Our Critical Strikes provide a multiplier by themselves, which is further amplified by the Earthen Devastation Legendary node.
-This node prompts us to optimize our damage bonus to Crowd Control enemies to 150% or more on gear, which is covered by Oppress and its adjacent Magic Nodes, the implicit on our Staff, and a single affix roll on ring.
-We add additional Critical Strike Multipliers in Natural Balance and Petrify.
+• Critical Strikes: Our Critical Strikes provide a multiplier by themselves, which is further amplified by the Earthen Devastation Legendary node.
+This node prompts us to optimize our damage bonus to Crowd Control enemies to 150% or more on gear, which is covered by Oppress and its adjacent Magic Nodes, the implicit and explicit rolls on our Staff, and a single affix roll on ring.
+We add additional Critical Strike Multipliers in Natural Balance, Avian Wrath, Envenom, and Petrify.

-- Vulnerable: You have a 3-second damage window with Vulnerable thanks to Exploit, which should be more than enough time to clear non-boss enemies.
-For longer fights, we rely on the combination of either Accursed Touch or Metamorphosis and Prey on the Weak to sustain this damage increase.
+• Vulnerable: You have a 3-second damage window with Vulnerable thanks to Exploit, which should be more than enough time to clear non-boss enemies.
+For longer fights, we'll be relying on Breaking and a small chance from Enhanced Wind Shear.

 Our Damage Explained article explains how to scale your Offense.